-Academic Coach + Life Coach= Academic Life Coach!
+Academic Coach + Life Coach = Academic Life Coach!

 Learning.
 Communication.
 Joy.
 Empathy.

 These are my core values.
 I did not take a straight path to coaching.
-I always loved books and words and my undergraduate degree is in foreign languages.
+I always loved books and words; my undergraduate degree is in foreign languages.
 I went to law school, but left my law career when I realized billable hours were not a motivation for me.
 What could I do that would be of service to others and align with my values?

-To answer my own question, I connected with my passion for education by becoming a substitute teacher and explored whether I wanted to become a full-time educator.
+To answer my own question, I connected with my passion for education by becoming a substitute teacher and exploring whether I wanted to become a full-time educator.
 I jumped at the opportunity to work in a library (books!) and start a teen program at the library.
 I was surprised to find the joy that came with working with teenagers and being witness to their journey from teen to young adult, with all of the questions, challenges, setbacks, and successes.

 It was while working with the teens at the library (and while my own children were in their teens) that I realized teenagers do not always learn essential life skills, such as how to study using specific tools and strategies, how to recognize and overcome obstacles, how to communicate effectively, and how to identify and demonstrate their passions.
-I then discovered the Academic Life Coaching Program and became certified as an Academic Life Coach.
+I discovered the Academic Life Coaching Program and became certified as an Academic Life Coach.

 Since then, I have built a reputation for helping students achieve their desired outcomes in school, sports, and life.
 I give clients the space to experience their “aha” moments as they increase their self-awareness and consequently, their self-confidence.
 I help parents and teens improve communication and gain perspective by focusing on effort and process, instead of viewing results as judgments.
 I bring my core values of joy, imagination, curiosity, mindfulness, and empathy to my coaching.
-I help my clients identify their own core values and make decisions which align with their values.
+I help my clients identify their own core values and align their decisions with their values.